Angramme/fractal_viewer/README.md

 ## Experiment on your own

-If you run the code with the Processing environnement, you can modify the shader to change the color and other attributes.
+You can modify the shader to change the color and other attributes.
 Hit the S button on your keyboard once the program is running to reload the shader.

-You can also add your own fractals just by adding another file inside teh fractals folder.
+You can also add your own fractals just by adding another file inside the fractals folder.